Jesus: After crucifixion

 After Jesus's death, his followers said he was restored to life, although the exact details of their experiences are unclear.
-The gospel reports contradict each other, possibly suggesting competition among those claiming to have seen him first rather than deliberate fraud.
-On the other hand, L. Michael White suggests that inconsistencies in the Gospels reflect differences in the agendas of their unknown authors.
+The gospel reports contradict each other; Sanders suggests competition among those claiming to have seen him first rather than deliberate fraud, while White emphasizes differences in the agendas of the evangelists.
+Differences between accounts were a feature of ancient biographies, such as the accounts of Otho in Suetonius and Plutarch.
+Another common hypothesis among historians is that all reported perceptions of Jesus are confabulated or a case of mistaken identity.
 The followers of Jesus formed a community to wait for his return and the founding of his kingdom.

 Portraits of Jesus

 Modern research on the historical Jesus has not led to a unified picture of the historical figure, partly because of the variety of academic traditions represented by the scholars.
 Given the scarcity of historical sources, it is generally difficult for any scholar to construct a portrait of Jesus that can be considered historically valid beyond the basic elements of his life.
 The portraits of Jesus constructed in these quests often differ from each other, and from the image portrayed in the Gospels.

 Jesus is seen as the founder of, in the words of Sanders, a "renewal movement within Judaism".
 One of the criteria used to discern historical details in the "third quest" is the criterion of plausibility, relative to Jesus's Jewish context and to his influence on Christianity.
 A disagreement in contemporary research is whether Jesus was apocalyptic.
 Most scholars conclude that he was an apocalyptic preacher, like John the Baptist and Paul the Apostle.
 Certain prominent North American scholars, such as Burton Mack and John Dominic Crossan, advocate for a non-eschatological Jesus, one who is more of a Cynic sage than an apocalyptic preacher.
 In addition to portraying Jesus as an apocalyptic prophet, a charismatic healer or a cynic philosopher, some scholars portray him as the true messiah or an egalitarian prophet of social change.
 The attributes described in the portraits sometimes overlap, and scholars who differ on some attributes sometimes agree on others.

 Since the 18th century, scholars have occasionally put forth that Jesus was a political national messiah, but the evidence for this portrait is negligible.
 Likewise, the proposal that Jesus was a Zealot does not fit with the earliest strata of the Synoptic tradition.